ls404/pixie-mixie/README.md

 ## General

-This project is the final of my **Udacity Google code challenge - frontend** training.
+This project is the final of my **Udacity Google code challenge - frontend** scholarship.

 Since this is my first frontend project, if you expect concise and well structured code, please look somewhere else.
 Code quality however will be increased gradually.